FOR BALLADEER’S BLOG’S SEVENTH PLACE LUDLUM NOVEL CLICK HERE

 At any rate, our heroes prevail, the secret organization that Venice was running is killed off and the missing half of Hoover’s files join the other half in being destroyed.
 Peter and Allison plan to marry and Peter has a new novel in mind.

-COMMENT: I’ll remind viewers I’m basing this list on my opinion of Robert Ludlum’s work AS NOVELS.
+COMMENT: I’ll remind readers I’m basing this list on my opinion of Robert Ludlum’s work AS NOVELS.
 As a self-contained novel The Chancellor Manuscript represents a Ludlum approaching the peak of his form.

 Throw all that in with some of the best characterization Ludlum had produced up to this point in his career.
 Plus there is a fun “meta” bit at the end of the novel which implies that the events depicted in The Chancellor Manuscript are for real.